Pedro-Murilo/supernatural-quiz/README.md

 > Step 2: type `cd supernatural-quiz` and type `yarn`, now wait install all dependencies

 > Step 3: type `yarn dev` and open in your browser `http://localhost:3000/`

+### 📄 License
+This project is under MIT license.
+See the LICENSE file for more details.

 ### 🔵 Credits
 Made with 💜 by me and [Alura](https://github.com/alura-cursos) 💙!